 The service offers 2GB of file storage free, and you can get more storage by upgrading to a paid $9.99 or $19.99 per month subscription.

-The Founders’ Pie - Based on the idea that the best approach to distributing profits isn’t just dividing them by the number of founders, this calculating plan provides a basic schematic to follow.
+The Founders’ Pie Calculator is based on the idea that the best approach to distributing profits isn’t just dividing them by the number of founders.
 The site explains how to set quantifiable metrics to determine each founder’s “weight.”
 The rubric scores each founder on their contribution to the original idea, development of the business plan, meaningful experience or contacts, level of commitment and number of responsibilities.
 Following the steps results in a percentage: each founder’s share of the “pie.”

 The site recommends using the calculator as a guide, and reviewing the final percentages to be sure they make sense.
 While it’s probably not going to settle negotiations on its own, it’s an excellent reference for comparison.
 Best of all, it’s completely free to use.